0xAX/asm/content/asm_3.md

 	je __return
 	;; Move the current character from the command line argument to the bl register. mov bl, [rsi]
-	;; Substract the value 48 from the ASCII code of the current character.
+	;; Subtract the value 48 from the ASCII code of the current character.
-    ;; This will give us numberic value of the character. sub bl, 48
+    ;; This will give us numeric value of the character. sub bl, 48
 	;; Multiple our result number by 10 to get the place for the next digit. mul rcx